Debt Real Estate Crowdfunding Comparison

 Who is PeerStreet Best for?

 PeerStreet certainly has many benefits.
-While only accredited investors can take part in their investment platform, investors who like automated investments and the ability to invest smaller amounts of money will benefit from using PeerStreet.
+While only accredited investors can participate in their investment platform, investors who like automated investments and can invest smaller amounts of money will benefit from using PeerStreet.

 PeerStreet is best for: